hphelion/documentation/cli.unix.articles.migration.md

 _________________________________________

-You can use the Unix CLI to migrate object store data from other cloud storage providers to your HP Cloud object storage containers.
+You can use the Unix CLI for HP Cloud to migrate object store data from other cloud storage providers to your HP Cloud object storage containers.
 You can copy objects individually, or perform a recursive copy of multiple files.

 You can perform object migration from the AWS, Google, and Rackspace services.
 You may be able to migrate objects from other providers but that functionality is not currently supported.